Coriandrum sativum

 Blend a slow-bolt cilantro with a standard variety when you sow.
 The standard type bolts first for coriander, while the slow-bolt keeps leaves coming a bit longer.

-Unlike heat-loving herbs like basil, cilantro prefers full sun only when air temperatures stay cool.
-In Zone 4-6, give it at least 6 hours of direct sun so plants stay stocky instead of floppy.
+Cilantro wants strong light when the air is cool.
+In Zone 4-6, give it at least 6 hours of direct sun so seedlings stay stocky instead of stretching.

-Unlike drought-tolerant Mediterranean herbs, cilantro needs steady moisture to keep producing leaves.
-Dry soil triggers stress and faster bolting, especially during those warm snaps that already push it toward flowering.
+Cilantro needs steady moisture to keep producing leaves.
+Dry soil triggers stress and faster bolting, especially during warm snaps that already push it toward flowering.

-Unlike heavy-feeding vegetables, you do not want soggy conditions that exclude air from the root zone.
-Aim to keep the top 1 inch of soil evenly moist, watering when it just starts to dry instead of sticking to a rigid calendar.
+Steady does not mean soggy.
+Aim to keep the top 1 inch of soil evenly moist, watering when it just starts to dry instead of following a rigid calendar.

 A thin 1 inch layer of shredded leaves or straw between rows works far better than bare soil that bakes and cracks in Zone 7-9 heat discussed in deep vs frequent watering advice.